mlshapiro/mlshapiro.github.io/index.md

 title: Professional
 ---

-> Most of my professional work to this point has been private.
+> Much of my professional work to this point has been private.
 Below are a few examples of projects out in the open.

 # Software